IBM/ibmi-bob/docs/cli/makei.md

 - **-t, --text**

   The generated source file will include the member text as a comment.
+Note that besides the EBCDIC CCSID, the member text is the only other piece of metadata associated with a SRC-PF member outside of its contents.
+Build tools like BOB and Arcad Builder know how to extract this text description and specify it on the appropriate compile command so that the resultant object has the same description.

 #### Example